Ike Kligerman Barkley

 Ike Kligerman Barkley was an American architectural firm established in 1989 and dissolved in 2022.
 The firm had offices in New York City and the San Francisco Bay Area.
 The practice was led by partners and founders John Ike and Thomas A. Kligerman, and Joel Barkley, who joined as a partner in 1999.
-The firm designed buildings across the United States and elsewhere, and is most known for residences characterized by an eclectic approach to historical precedent, style, materials and client tastes than for a single aesthetic.
+The firm designed buildings across the United States and elsewhere, and is known for residences characterized by an eclectic approach to historical precedent, style, materials and client tastes rather than for a single aesthetic.
 Architect, educator and architectural historian Robert A. M. Stern described the partners as "modern traditionalists" whose work was "wonderfully consistent in quality and also wonderfully inconsistent in style."

 Ike Kligerman Barkley (IKB) was widely featured in publications such as Architectural Digest, Elle Decor, House Beautiful, Veranda, Luxe Interiors + Design, and Ocean Home Magazine.
 The firm received the New York Chapter AIA Award, the Decoration and Design Building (DDB) Stars of Design Award, and the Institute of Classical Art and Architecture's Julia Morgan and Stanford White awards, among others.
 It regularly appeared on Architectural Digests annual Top 100 Designers (AD100) list beginning in 1995.
 Monacelli Press published two monographs by the firm, Ike Kligerman Barkley: Houses (2010) and The New Shingled House (2015).
 IKB's work has also been included in the books, The Art of Classical Details, Decorating in Detail by Alexa Hampton, and Inner Spaces: Paul Vincent Wiseman & The Wiseman Group, Essence of Home: Timeless Elements of Design, and New York Splendor: The City's Most Memorable Rooms.

 In 2022, Ike and Kligerman dissolved Ike Kligerman Barkley to start their own firms.
 Kligerman Architecture & Design, based out of New York City is led by Kligerman and his partners, Joseph Carline, Andrew Forbes Davis, Margie Lavender and Ross Padluck.
 Ike Baker Velten, based in Oakland, California, is led by Ike and his partners Carl Baker and Tyler Velten.